sandy8084/ML-Selective-Image-Encryption/README.md

 * Labels are assigned based on **entropy thresholds**
 * The dataset is **normalized** before training the model

 The extracted feature datasets for the three images are available in the `data/` folder.
+MATLAB is required for feature extraction.

 ---